-I am a specialist social care researcher and Deputy Director at the Personal Social Services Research Unit (PSSRU) University of Manchester.
-I undertake research capacity development in social care through: management and supervision of staff; ensuring grant funding; and strategic planning.
-I am Deputy Lead for the PSSRU Research Group on the Divisional Leadership Team, Division of Population Health.
+I am a specialist social care researcher and Deputy Director, Social Care and Society.
+I lead on research capacity development in social care through: management and supervision of staff; ensuring grant funding; and strategic planning and managment.
+I am Deputy Lead for the Research Group on the Divisional Leadership Team, Division of Population Health.

-My research has included work on: service evaluation for adults with serious and longstanding mental health problems; older people and long-term care; psychological and social care services for military veterans; cost-effectiveness analyses (with a particular focus on social care); policy evaluations; preference elicitation studies; dementia home support; assessment of depression and cognitive impairment in adults and older people.
+My research has included: service evaluation for adults with serious and longstanding mental health problems; older people and long-term care; psychological and social care services for military veterans; cost-effectiveness analyses (with a particular focus on social care); policy evaluations; preference elicitation studies; dementia home support; assessment of depression and cognitive impairment in adults and older people.

 Memberships of committees and professional bodies